militaovitor01/cpp-bank/README.md

 - Has salary information
 - Inherits name and CPF from Person

+### BankTeller
+Extends the Employee class to represent a bank teller:
+- Implements bonus calculation
+- Inherits salary, name, and CPF from Employee

+### BankManager
+Extends the Employee class to represent a bank manager:
+- Implements bonus calculation
+- Inherits salary, name, and CPF from Employee

 ### Account
 Represents a bank account with:
 - Account number